 'Japandi' style has become known colloquially in the design industry as the fusion of Japanese and Scandinavian aesthetics.
-In this compact yet spacious Covent Garden apartment, the overall result is a design scheme that is highly curated, contemporary, fresh and warm.
+In this compact yet spacious Covent Garden apartment and modern home, the overall result is a design scheme that is highly curated, contemporary, fresh and warm.
 The home, designed by Stephane Piazza, Architect and Designer at Clerkenwell-based Apt Architects, combines Ikebana-style greenery, mid-Century wooden furniture, minimalistic accessories and generous geometric forms.

 The sleek, black kitchen is by Dada.

 A low window gives a view of the bustling street below.

 An open-plan living room, kitchen and dining area is a study in silhouettes, from the angular red armchairs to the curving, pale sofa and the boxy windows, framing the central London views.
 A modern black Dada kitchen contrasts with these feminine curves and bright pops of colour.
 A Brutalist dining table is a foil to the soft tapestry artwork on the wall.